+Class: Date(s): Location:

+Instructor(s):

+Instructions:

-Class: Date(s): Location: Instructor(s): Instructions: Please take a moment and rate the class you atte ended by completing th e form below.
-The highest possible rating for each category is 10 and the lowest is 1.
-We wou your response in the space provided.
-If you need d more room please use e the space provided on the back page of this form.
-1. Organization of Class/Subject Greeting?
+Please take a moment and rate the class you atte ended by completing the e form below.
+The highest possible rating for

+each category is 10 and the lowest is 1.
+We wou

+your response in the space provided.
+If you need d more room please use the space provided on the back page of this

+form.

+1. Organization of Class/Subject

+Greeting?
 Review of previous lesson?
-Well plan ned presentation?
+Well plan unad .

+presentation?
 Stated Objective?
+Summary? med

-Summary? ned 2.
-Instructor Knowledge Adequately prepared?
+2. Instructor Knowledge

+Adequately prepared?
 Knew topic matter?
+Followe d the

-Follower lesson plan?
+lesson plan?
 Met Purpose/Objectives of the clas s?

-3. Teaching Techniques Application of teaching methodologies?
-Variety of f Visual aids?
+3. Teaching Techniques

+Application of teaching methodologies?
+Variety of f Visual

+aids?
 Eye Contact?
 Handout materials?

-4. Classroom Management noint?
+4. Classroom Management

 Stayed on task?
-Kept classroom discussions to the Instructor was fair and friendly, yet in control?
-Mar time? lageu 5.
-Ability to Motivate Enthusiastic?
-Appropriate use of humar?
-Maintain l d Enthusiastic?
+Kept classroom discussions to the •

+Instructor was fair and friendly, yet in control?
+Mai naged

+time?

+5. Ability to Motivate

+Enthusiastic?
 Appropriate use of humor?
+Maintain

-Maintair interest of the students?
-Kept students invo 6.
-Speech iveu: Spoke clearly and distinctly?
+interest of the students?
+Kept students invo lved?

+6. Speech

+Spoke clearly and distinctly?
 Inflection?
-Projection?
+Projection? ·

 Grammar?
 Communicates well?

+7. Professionalism

-7. Professionalism Demeanor or Conduct?
+Demeanor or Conduct?
 Appearance?
+Classroom

-Classroom presence?
+presence?
 Body language?
 Posture?

-8. Classroom Participation Student's participation was encouraged?
-Response Questions?
-Perceptive and supportive of students i needs and ideas?
+8. Classroom Participation

+Student's participation was encouraged?
+Response

+Questions?
+Perceptive and supportive of students and ideas? neeas

 9. Lessons Taught on Appropriate Level Was the lesson over the heads of the students?
+Di d the

-Die d the lesson insult the intelligence of the students?
-10. Overall Comments or Concerns Did students grasp the material?
-Can you apply the ) Knowledge/skills taught?
-Suggestions to improve?
-11. Comments or suggestions to improve this course.
-Please us e the back page of this form for additional comments.
+lesson insult the intelligence of the students? u ine

+10. Overall Comments or Concerns

+Did students grasp the material?
+Can you apply the

+Knowledge/skills taught?
+Suggestions to improve? ,

+this source.
+Discussion - H

+11. Comments or suggestions to improve uns Course.
+Please us е ине раск раде от triis тотті тог additional comments.